Kincardin[?] Oct 21. 92

 My observation was made with a surveyors transit diagonal eyepiece.
 The sky was a good deal overcast with clouds, but at the time of first contact the sun was quite clear.
 By our time here it was at 11.H 55-56 or between 55 & 56 minutes, and the last contact was at 14.H 53' 54" or between 53 & 54 minutes.
 The sky was somewhat hazy so it was not easy with a telescope of small power to tell accurately the exact times of contact and also not ???[last word on first page] to have the exact time unless taken by observation.

 It was very interesting to watch its progress.

-If ??? notes are of any interest you ??? them with pleasure.
+If the foregoing notes are of any interest you ??? them with pleasure.

 I am Sir yours truly

 |James Warren letter, 1892 Oct 21 (PDF)||177.5 KB|